andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Ministry staff
     - Military
     - Police or internal security
-    - Other
+    - Other:
     - We have no contact with government officials
     - Don't know

-*Q4.6*: What kind of government officials does your organization have contact with *most often*? (select one)
+*Q4.7*: What kind of government officials does your organization have contact with *most often*? (select one)

 :   Single answer